DFE-Digital/SUI_Matcher/src/app-host/infra/deploy_readme.md

     ```bash
     azd provision --no-prompt --environment <your-environment-name>
     ```
-   Replace `<your-environment-name>` with the name of your environment (e.g., `Integration`).
+   Replace `<your-environment-name>` with the name of your environment (e.g., `Integration`, ).

-5. Deploy the application using the following command:
+5. Deploy the application using the following command (need to move back to the app-host dir):

     ```bash
+    cd ..
     azd deploy --no-prompt --environment <your-environment-name>
     ```